Key Affiliated Organisations in New Zealand

 Australian Society of Anaesthetists

-The NZSA has a strong working relationship with the ASA, which is its sister organisation.
-The NZSA and ASA Presidents attend each others’ executive meetings and are in touch regularly exchanging information and ideas.
+The NZSA has a strong working relationship with the ASA, its sister organisation.
+The NZSA and ASA Presidents attend each others’ executive meetings and regularly exchange information and ideas.
 The ASA was formed in 1934 and is a not-for-profit member funded organisation dedicated to supporting and connecting Australian anaesthetists.
-They work with their members to ensure the high standards of the profession are met and primarily focus on the economic, workforce and professional interests of their members.
+They work to ensure the high standards of the profession are met and primarily focus on the economic, workforce and professional interests of their members.
 To read more.

 Australian and New Zealand College of Anaesthetists